 I’m a lover of books and tales.
 Books have helped to shape the woman I am today.
 I remember my mother reading me bible stories at bedtime.
 When I was able to read for myself, the first book I remember selecting was a small Ladybird collection of Greek mythologies.
 As a pre-teen I moved onto English, American and Canadian classics by Dickens, Austen, Alcott and Montgomery.
-I can hardly wait for Angelo and Valentina to be old enough for me to share the adventures of Jane, Jo and Anne not to mention Theseus, Odysseus and co.
-In spite of the travesties that occur every day, life is exciting.
-The world and its peoples are incredible!
+I can hardly wait for Angelo and Valentina to be old enough for me to share the adventures of Jane, Jo, Anne, not to mention Theseus, Odysseus and the like.
 Reading is the vehicle to elevate anyone to the place they want to be.
-I started reading to Angelo and Valentina as babies.
-They love story time not just because of the cuddles but for the tales.
+I began reading to Angelo and Valentina when they were babies.
+They love storytime not just for the cuddles but for the tales.
 My proudest parent moment to date was to hear Angelo read to his sister.
-My heart was so full of pride, tears came to my eyes.
-They were both bored because I was completing a house chore and the chose to read.
-I was thrilled to be selected by Britmums and Penguin Random House to be a part of their #storiesforlife campaign.
+I’m thrilled to be selected by Britmums and Penguin Random House to be a part of their Stories For Life campaign.

 Stories help us to imagine a world beyond our own.
 Who knows how far we could go with the power of stories and dreams to lead the way.
 I love to gift books and not just at Christmas.
 I have decided to gift two books out of the three books sent to us by Puffin Books and keep one for ourselves.
 We received: